 2.3.3.4 Interaction Study

-The strains to be tested were spot-inoculated onto the previously poured and solidified MRS agar.
+The selected strains were spot-inoculated onto the previously poured and solidified MRS agar.
 The mixture was allowed to dry at room temperature, and at the same time, 7 ml of the MRS agar, already melted and cooled to 39°C, was inoculated with 0.5 ml of the indicator strain.
 The mixture was then poured onto the surface of the spot-inoculated MRS agar.
 Symbiosis is revealed by the absence of inhibition zones, while antagonism is indicated by their presence after incubation at 37°C for 24 hours (Fleming et al., 1975; Moraes et al., 2010).
 Strains exhibiting symbiosis with each other were chosen for the reconstitution of our cultures.

 2.4 Formation of a Mesophilic Starter